BeanTheAlien/GhostScript/README.md

 # IMPORTANT
 For those with existing GS installs, PLEASE remove "C:\\Program Files\\GhostScript".\
-GS installs will be moving to "C:\\GhostScript"!
+GS installs will be moving to "C:\\GhostScript"!\
+Note that GhostScript **is not development ready**.\
+If you want to use GS in a development environment, please come back when v1.0.0 is released.\
+I apologize for the inconvenience.

 # About
 GhostScript is a free, open-source programming language designed to simplify your scripting experience and handle the hard parts for you.\